 It\’s all about going beyond textbooks and widening the horizons of students.
 HOTS is basically a concept wherein we are concentrating on application-based questions and discouraging rote-learning.
 The problem lies in the fact that neither coaching institutes nor guides focus on application.
 The aim of education is to ensure that students should know how to use the knowledge acquired to real-life situations.

-According to Bloom\’s Taxonomy, education has four pillars — knowledge, understand-ing, skill and application.
-Our education system faulters at the last one and HOTS is an attempt to work on application skills of students.
+According to Bloom\’s Taxonomy, education has four pillars — knowledge, understanding, skill and application.
+Our education system falters at the last one ie application and HOTS is an attempt to work on application skills of students.
 The aim is that students should be able to construct knowledge and that is what HOTS is all about.

 In the newly designed paper about 10 per cent questions will be very short answer type and about 20 per cent questions will assess HOTS.
 The subjects in which HOTS will be implemented are: Physics, Chemistry, Mathematics, Biology, Political Science, History and Economics in Class XII and Languages, Social Science, Mathematics and Science in Class X.